Can nonlinear parametric oscillators solve random Ising models?

-The dynamics of the POs network above threshold crucially depends on the nonlinearity, encoded in the ${\rm PA}[\{A^{(j)}_{n}\}]$ in Eq.~\eqref{eq:equationsforthefiledamplitude11}.
-In particular, we focus on nonlinearities due to pump depletion, which is the most relevant process in many experimental contexts.
-We consider two common cases of pump depletion: (i) The case when all POs are pumped by the same pump field:
+The dynamics of the network above threshold crucially depends on the nonlinearity, encoded in ${\rm PA}[\{A^{(j)}_{n}\}]$ in Eq.~\eqref{eq:equationsforthefiledamplitude11}.
+Here, we focus on nonlinearities due to pump depletion, which is the most relevant process in many experimental contexts.
+We consider two common cases: (i) The case when all POs are pumped by the same pump:

-where the star denotes complex conjugation, and (ii) the case when each PO is independently driven by its own pump field:
+where the star denotes complex conjugation, and (ii) the case when each PO is independently driven by its own pump: